Genivia/ugrep/README.md

 Note:

-- Formatted output is written without a terminating newline, unless `%~` or `\n` is explicitly specified in the format string.
+- Formatted output is written without a terminating newline, unless `%~` is explicitly specified in the format string.
 - The `[TEXT]` part of a field is optional and may be omitted.
 When present, the argument must be placed in `[]` brackets, for example `%[,]F` to output a comma, the pathname, and a separator, when option `-H` is used.